toristvan/markdown-cv/index.md

 ## Currently

 Software Engineer and "Drop Manager" (i.e. ~ tech lead) for the core backend development team at Solution Seeker.
 My main responsibility revolves around developing clients and APIs to integrate with various data sources for various data types, including timeseries and other custom data classes.
+Some tasks also involve developing in-house tools for effectivizing and simplifying various operations, such as creating and deploying services, finding data object references, etc.
+Other responsibilities include coordinating, prioritizing, and delegating incoming issues and project initiatives on behalf of the team.

+### Work responsibility keywords
+Data integrations and API development, event-driven systems, DevOps, in-house tool development

-### Specialized in
+### Tools

-Laws of motion, gravitation, minting coins, disliking [Robert Hooke](http://en.wikipedia.org/wiki/Robert_Hooke)
+Python, Docker, Docker Swarm, Kubernetes, Terraform, Google Cloud

+#### Less familiar
+Proxmox, Grafana,

 ### Research interests